grange85/ahfow-www/collections/_posts/2007/2007-08-23-galaxie-500-hoop-dreams.markdown

 - galaxie 500
 tags: []
 ---

-<p>I know I can watch this on the lovely DVD any time I darn well please - but I still got a sweet warm buzz coming across it on YouTube just now.</p>
+I know I can watch this on the lovely DVD any time I darn well please - but I still got a sweet warm buzz coming across it on YouTube just now.

-<p>Galaxie 500 playing Tugboat in a school gym under the basketball hoop - it's one of many good reasons to buy Galaxie 500 - Don't Let Our Youth Go to Waste 1987 - 1991 (Amazon link)</p>
+Galaxie 500 playing Tugboat in a school gym under the basketball hoop - it's one of many good reasons to buy Galaxie 500 - Don't Let Our Youth Go to Waste 1987 - 1991 (Amazon link)

-<p><figure class="caption "><figcaption class="caption-text"></figcaption></figure></p>
+<figure class="caption "><figcaption class="caption-text"></figcaption></figure>